 To add or remove cabinets from the line array it is helpful to use the schematic view.
 It shows the model names of the boxes and of the frame that currently form the array.
-Click on the button if the schematic view is not already active.
+Click on the schematic view is not already active.